 Both an aesthetically stunning and mechanically superior automobile, the chance to find an Aston Martin V8 Vantage for sale is an opportunity to explore.
 To find your car to purchase or lease, view our exclusive listings.

 The V8 emerged in 1977 dubbed as England’s first supercar.
 Powered by a 375 hp V8, the first series would accelerate from 0-60 mph in 5.3 seconds and top out at 170 mph, faster than some of the Italian sports cars of the period.
 Since then, the car has been known as a powerhouse of Aston Martin performance.

-In 2005, the most recent generation of the coupe was released, at it new generation release, the new generation Vantage developed 380 hp from its 4.3 liter V8.
+In 2005, the most recent generation of the coupe was released, the new generation Vantage developed 380 hp from its 4.3 liter V8.
 Since then, engine upgrades and modifications have yielded in power outputs in the neighborhood of 430 hp.

 In 2006, this premium Aston became available in a Roadster option, giving discerning buyers the option of an open-air symphony of the naturally-aspirated V8.
 The soft top, electronically operable at speeds up to 30 mph retained all of the coupe’s style while available in complementary fabric selections to the body colors.

 Released in 2001, the Vantage S emerged as a performance-focused version of the luxury GT coupe.
 With improved engine intake ventilation and power output of 430 hp, the Vantage S has an improved 0-60 mph time of four seconds flat.
 Tightened and refined suspension in combination with high-performance tires and cast lightweight aluminum 19 in wheels, the Vantage S delivers a superior driving experience over the stock Vantage.

 Aston Martin Models

 Used Aston Martin Vanquish For Sale